kizniche/Mycodo/README.md

 ### Install Mycodo

 Mycodo will be installed by executing setup.sh.
-As a part of the installation, it will install and modify the default apache2 configuration to host the Mycodo web user interface.
+As a part of the installation, it will install and modify the default apache2 configuration to host the Mycodo web UI.

 ```
 sudo apt-get install -y jq